pydemull/EPLPA/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ‘EPLPA’ project: ‘Evaluation et promotion de la littératie physique à Avrillé’
+# ‘EPLPA’: ‘Evaluation et promotion de la littératie physique à Avrillé’

 ## Overview of the content of the repository